 Each of these therapies focuses on CGRP and its receptor in the brain.
 CGRP is a potent dilator of cerebral and dural vessels, and it is involved in meningeal dural vasodilation.
 Cranial CGRP levels are elevated in patients with migraines, and an infusion of CGRP can trigger a migraine attack.
 They work by utilizing one of four antibodies: erenumab, which targets the CGRP receptor, as well as eptinezumab, fremanezumab, and galcanezumab, which target CGRP itself.

 Each of these upcoming therapies has shown to decrease migraine frequency by one to two days each month, giving migraine sufferers new hope for the ability to manage their condition and live their fullest lives.

 TherigySTM’s Migraine Care Plan

-The new care plan will complement existing care plans within the TherigySTM platform through the TherigyAssure module, software as a service (SaaS) solution, providing specialty pharmacies with a robust library of clinical assessments, protocols, activities, surveys, and reporting capabilities to better manage patients who are undergoing treatment for chronic or episodic migraines.
+TherigySTM migraine care plan complements existing care plans within the TherigySTM platform, software as a service (SaaS) solution, providing specialty pharmacies with a robust library of clinical assessments, protocols, activities, surveys, and reporting capabilities to better manage patients who are undergoing treatment for chronic or episodic migraines.

 Clinical assessments and care plans help specialty pharmacies more holistically manage patients, leading to successful therapy outcomes.
-Therigy’s new migraine module will provide clinical resources for clinicians to perform proper assessments, develop individualized care plans, and provide required interventions and follow up evaluation to achieve successful outcomes.
+Therigy’s migraine module provides clinical resources for clinicians to perform proper assessments, develop individualized care plans, and provide required interventions and follow up evaluations to achieve successful outcomes.